CodeYourFuture/immersive-go-course/multiple-servers/README.md

 port: 8082
 ```

-Remember that it should be the file in `static` that is doing the printing, not the CLI tool!
+Remember that it should be `static/static.go` that is doing the printing, not `cmd/static-server/main.go`!
 The configuration should be passed from one to the other.

 ### Static server